Skip to content

 • Relationships and caring mediated through illness

-• Little research on harm from verbal fabrication
+• There is little research on the harm of verbal fabrication.

 Role of mental health

 The Mental Health team may be asked to assess parents who have a history of psychiatric disorder, especially if it seems that parental anxiety or misinterpretation may be contributing to the presentation.
-The main role for mental health is providing support for the team behind the scenes and taking part in case discussions; this process can be very stressful for all members of the team!
+The main role of mental health is providing support for the team behind the scenes and taking part in case discussions; this process can be very stressful for all team members!

-Given the early life experiences of caregivers, they tend to draw clinicians into close relationships in which boundaries can become blurred; this may be a red flag as well as an issue that can be explored in staff support meetings.
+Given the early life experiences of caregivers, they tend to draw clinicians into close relationships in which boundaries can become blurred; this may be a red flag and an issue that can be explored in staff support meetings.
 There is also the potential to cause splitting in the team and arouse strong feelings (including around diagnosis and methods of investigation).

 Areas of uncertainty

 FII is an area that has some intrinsic uncertainty, often as cases evolve over time.
 It’s important to always come back to impact on the child.
-Additionally, consider is this just an overanxious parent, perhaps exaggerating symptoms?
+Consider whether this is just an overanxious parent, perhaps exaggerating symptoms.
 Is there something medical being missed?
 How much medical investigation is enough?
 For the parent?
 For the treating team?
 Could it be conversion or somatoform disorder in the child rather than FII?

 In older children, there is also a potential for coaching and collusion.

-Plus, it is possible that a child may actually experience symptoms of a psychological nature (e.g. headache) which parent insists must have a medical cause.
+Plus, it is possible that a child may actually experience symptoms of a psychological nature (e.g. headache), which the parent insists must have a medical cause.

-In some cases, reunification is possible eg specialist unit in UK.
+In some cases, reunification is possible.
 Better outcomes are associated with:

 • Less severe abuse